rse/pptx-prompter/README.md

 ![screenshot](doc/screenshot.png)

-Here is the corresponding setup overview: On the left is PowerPoint in its editing view, where the odd numbered slides carry the attendee content and the even numbered slides carry the presenter content.
+Here is the corresponding setup overview: On the left is Microsoft PowerPoint in its editing view, where the odd numbered slides carry the attendee content and the hidden, even numbered slides carry the presenter content.
-On the right top is the PowerPoint slideshow control view (usually visible on the notebook monitor), on the right middle is the PowerPoint attendee view (usually visible on the beamer) and on the right bottom is once again the presenter view (usually projected onto an external monitor, staying in front of the keynote speaker).
+On the right top is the Microsoft PowerPoint slideshow control view (usually visible on the notebook monitor), on the right middle is the Microsoft PowerPoint attendee view (usually visible on the beamer) and on the right bottom is once again the presenter view (usually projected onto an external monitor, staying in front of the keynote speaker).